BSM-HOI4/HOI4-Bakasekaitizu-MOD/README.md

 ## If you can understand Japanese phrase / 英語が堪能な方。
 For English Speaker:You can help translation to English this mod work.
-For Japanese Speaker:This line is probably not important because you know English, which can make translation, so you can read this even if you are Japanese. this is translate project link: code:[Join to Discord Server to know](https://discord.gg/nNYQGeePpR) I recommend to use British English to make translation.
+For Japanese Speaker:This line is probably not important because you know English, which can make translation, so you can read this even if you are Japanese. this is translate project link:[Paratranz](https://paratranz.cn/projects/9454) code:[Join to Discord Server to know](https://discord.gg/nNYQGeePpR) I recommend to use British English to make translation.